ike-keichan/KeiLisp/README.md

-# JSLisp
+# KeiLisp
-（this document fix： 2020/12/1 create: 2020/11/5）
+（this document fix： 2020/12/4 create: 2020/11/5）

 ## Status
 Creation Period：2020.7~
 Version： 1.0 (2020/12/1)

 ## About program
+Hello!
 I am developing it as a graduation research project of "Special Research on Computer Science and Engineering IIA/IIB" in Department of Computer Science and Engineering, Kyoto Sangyo University.

-It is under development as of November 27, 2020.
+This is an interpreter that mimics Lisp.
+I hope this will be the beginning of your encounter with Lisp and functional programming.
+This program is intended to run in the CLI, but I will later allow you to run this program in a web browser.

+As of December 1, 2020, version 1 is complete.
 ## Execution environment
 ### OS
 ```